MoOo2mini/EFML2025/_posts/overview.md

 In Figure X, we compare the test performance of LoRA and its recent variants, PiSSA and MiLoRA, across a range of batch sizes, each paired with an optimally tuned learning rate.
 We observe that batch size has a substantial impact on LoRA based methods, with accuracy fluctuations of up to X% on the ? task.
 Notably, when the batch size is properly configured, vanilla LoRA matches or even outperforms other complex methods.

 This suggests that the performance gap previously attributed to architectural improvements may, in part, stem from suboptimal training configurations.
 Our findings highlight that standard LoRA, without any structural changes, remains a strong baseline, so long as traditional hyperparameters like batch size and learning rate are carefully tuned.
-Appendix 언급 + Table..?
+Appendix 언급 + Table.. (추가할까 아니면 애시당초 table로 깔까)?

 ### 뭐라하지2

 Figure W. LoRA-4to512_various_tasks

+To better understand the overall impact of batch size, we extend our analysis by evaluating LoRA across a broader range, from asmall to exteremely large batch sizes (up to 512).
+Surprisingly, we observe a non-monotonic trend in test accuracy: performance initially drops, then rises unexectedly at intermediate batch sizes. before degrading again at the largest setting.

+This unpredictable behavior makes it challenging to select a batch size that balances training efficiency and generalization performance.
+Our findings suggest that larger batch sizes do not always lead to worse performance, while they show poor performance in the very large batch.
+This underscores the need for a deeper understanding of how batch size interacts with optimization dynamics, and highlights the importance of careful configuration tuning in LoRA-based training pipelines. 여기도 Appendix 연결 무언가

 ## Conclusion